Human sexuality has been a lifelong study for me. Why do we feel passion for one, but not another? Come with me on my journey.

 Factors Affecting Libido

 Low libido can be a lifelong problem, or it can occur after years of normal sexual drive.
 Physical factors such as certain medications, chronic diseases, pain, and even aging negatively affect our sexual urges.
-Having low libido is not the same as experiencing total male or female impotence.
-People with low libido are perfectly capable of performing the physical act of love making, it's just that their urge to make love has decreased.
+Having a low libido is not the same as experiencing total male or female impotence.
+People with low libido are perfectly capable of performing the physical act of lovemaking, it's just that their urge to make love has decreased.

 Psychological factors play a more prominent role in the loss of libido.
 Depression, anxiety, feelings of insecurity, insomnia, and exhaustion are all causes of low libido.
 The male libido is greatly affected by anxiety.
 Performance anxiety and anxiety-induced impotence can cause a vicious cycle that decreases a man's libido.
 Feeling accepted and loved and feeling trust and security are crucial elements of libido enhancement.